How to Become a Pharmacy Technician in Massachusetts

 Write your awesome label here.

-• Complete a PTCB-Recognized Course (online)
+• Complete a PTCB-recognized course

 • If you don’t have prior pharmacy experience, the Pharmacy Technician Certification Board (PTCB) requires you to complete an approved training program.